jamie-miller-rva/UCF_Demo_Excel_Kickstarter_Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date
-![Outcome Based on Launch Date](./Theater_Outcomes_by_Launch_Date.png)
+![Outcome Based on Launch Date](./Theater_Outcomes_by_Launch_Date.png) Good months to launch a theater project in Kickstarter are May, June, July

 ### Analysis of Outcomes Based on Goals
 ![Outcome Based on Goal](./Outcome_by_Goal.png)

 ### Challenges and Difficulties Encountered